jsummers/deark/readme.md

    Extract only the file identifed by &lt;n>.
 The first file is 0.
    Equivalent to "-firstfile &lt;n> -maxfiles 1".
 -nobom
-   Do not write a BOM to UTF-8 output files generated or converted by Deark.
+   Do not add a BOM to UTF-8 output files generated or converted by Deark.
+Note that if a BOM already exists in the source data, it will not necessarily be removed.
 -nodens
    Do not try to record the original aspect ratio and pixel density in output image files.
 -asciihtml
-   When generating an HTML document, use only ASCII, instead of UTF-8.
+   When generating an HTML document, use ASCII encoding instead of UTF-8.
+This does not change how a browser will render the file; it just makes it larger and very slightly more portable.
 -nonames
    Make Deark less likely to try to improve output filenames by using names from the contents of the input file.
-This is mainly intended to make the output filename predictable, in the case of a format for which only a single file is usually extracted.
+The output filenames will be more predictable, but less informative.
 -modtime
 -nomodtime
    Do / Do not try to preserve the modification timestamp of extracted files.
-   On by default, but only supported for a few formats.
-It's intended for archive formats where files are extracted as-is, and where each file has a last-modified timestamp.
+   On by default, but not relevant to most formats.
+It's used with archive formats where files are extracted as-is, and where each member file has a last-modified timestamp.
 -opt &lt;module:option>=&lt;value>
    Module-specific options.
 See formats.txt.
    Caution: Unrecognized or misspelled options will be silently ignored.